OData/v3ProtocolDocument/OData.markdown

 ### 10.3.8.
 Managing Values and Properties Directly ###

 Values and properties can be explicitly addressed with URLs.
 This allows them to be individually modified.
-See [OData:URL][odataurlconventions] for details on addressing.
+See [OData:URL][] for details on addressing.

 #### 10.3.8.1.
 Update a Primitive Property ####

 To update a value, the client MAY send a PUT, MERGE, or PATCH request to an edit URL for a primitive property.
 The message body MUST contain the new value, formatted as a single property.
-9

 Primitive properties do not support differential update.
 Regardless of which verb is used the service MUST replace the entire value with the value supplied in the request body.

 The same rules apply whether this is a regular property or a dynamic property.

-On success, the response must be a valid [update response](#responsesforupdates).
+On success, the response MUST be a valid [update response](#responsesforupdates).

 #### 10.3.8.2.
 Null a Value ####

 There are two ways to set a primitive value to NULL.
-The client may [Update a Primitive Property](#updateaprimitiveproperty), specifying a NULL value.
+The client MAY [Update a Primitive Property](#updateaprimitiveproperty), specifying a NULL value.
 Alternatively, the client MAY send a DELETE request with an empty message body to the property URL.

 The service SHOULD consider a DELETE request to a non-nullable value to be malformed.